rajAyushh/Land-Management-System/README.md

 # Implementation of DPoS in Land Management System's Blockchain

-●	Implemented the option to be a witness if the user wants (DPOS) We ask the user if they wish to be a witness and if so, then we add their name in a list and initialise a VoteCount list where we put
+●	Implemented the option to be a witness if the user wants (DPOS).
+  We ask the user if they wish to be a witness and if so, then we add their name in a list and initialise a VoteCount list where we put
   0 votes for each one.